1987–88 Boston Celtics season

 The 1987–88 Boston Celtics season was the 42nd season for the Boston Celtics in the National Basketball Association.

+Season summary

+Off-season

-The Celtics had the 22nd overall pick in the 1987 NBA draft, and selected shooting guard Reggie Lewis out of Northeastern University.
+The Celtics had the 22nd overall pick in the 1987 NBA draft, and selected small forward Reggie Lewis out of Northeastern University.
+During the off-season, the team signed rookie center Mark Acres, who previously played overseas in Belgium.

+Regular season

-Coming from an NBA Finals defeat to their rivals, the Los Angeles Lakers in six games, the Celtics won their first six games of the regular season, then later on posted a 7-game winning streak in January, and held a 32–13 record at the All-Star break.
+Coming off from an NBA Finals defeat to their rivals, the Los Angeles Lakers in six games, the Celtics won their first six games of the regular season, then later on posted a seven-game winning streak in January, and held a 32–13 record at the All-Star break.
 At mid-season, the team traded Jerry Sichting to the Portland Trail Blazers in exchange for Jim Paxson.
-The Celtics posted an 8-game winning streak between March and April, but then lost four of their final six games of the season afterwards, winning the Atlantic Division title with a 57–25 record, and earning the first seed in the Eastern Conference.
+The Celtics posted an eight-game winning streak between March and April, but then lost four of their final six games of the season afterwards, winning the Atlantic Division title with a 57–25 record, and earning the first seed in the Eastern Conference.

-Larry Bird averaged 29.9 points, 9.3 rebounds, 6.1 assists and 1.6 steals per game, contributed 98 three-point field goals, and was named to the All-NBA First Team, while Kevin McHale averaged 22.6 points, 8.4 rebounds and 1.4 blocks per game, led the league with .604 in field-goal percentage, and was named to the NBA All-Defensive First Team, and Danny Ainge provided the team with 15.7 points, 6.2 assists and 1.4 steals per game, and also led them with 148 three-point field goals.
-In addition, Robert Parish provided with 14.3 points and 8.5 rebounds per game, while Dennis Johnson contributed 12.6 points and 7.8 assists per game.
-Off the bench, Paxson contributed 8.7 points per game in 28 games with the Celtics after the trade, while Fred Roberts provided with 6.1 points per game, and Mark Acres averaged 3.6 points and 3.4 rebounds per game.
+Larry Bird averaged 29.9 points, 9.3 rebounds, 6.1 assists and 1.6 steals per game, contributed 98 three-point field goals, and was named to the All-NBA First Team, while Kevin McHale averaged 22.6 points, 8.4 rebounds and 1.4 blocks per game, led the league with .604 in field-goal percentage, and was named to the NBA All-Defensive First Team.
+In addition, Danny Ainge provided the team with 15.7 points, 6.2 assists and 1.4 steals per game, and also led them with 148 three-point field goals, while Robert Parish provided with 14.3 points and 8.5 rebounds per game, and Dennis Johnson contributed 12.6 points and 7.8 assists per game.
+Off the bench, Paxson contributed 8.7 points per game in 28 games after the trade, while Fred Roberts provided with 6.1 points per game, and Acres averaged 3.6 points and 3.4 rebounds per game.